So you’re considering buying an air purifier. But perhaps you want to breathe better, cleaner air in more than just 1 room.

 - Willing to pay secondary costs for installation and maintenance

-- Who want the maximum air cleaning that money can buy
+- Who wants the most air cleaning that money can buy

 Wall mount purifiers are best for those: